Sethlass/Lassy-Invader/README.md

                                  Invaders Project

-Welcome to the Lssy Invaders game project!
+Welcome to the Lassy Invaders game project!
 This project is a recreation of the classic Space Invaders game using HTML, CSS, and JavaScript.
 Follow the steps below to set up and run the game on your local machine.

 ## Before you begin, make sure you have the following software installed: